Introduction to Simple Linear Regression

 For more information on ANOVA, see our guide on One Way Anova in SAS.

-This tutorial will introduce you to linear regression, including how it is used, what type of data it requires, and some common mistakes people make when using it.
+This article will introduce you to linear regression, including its use, what type of data it requires, and some common mistakes people make when using it.

 An example of Linear Regression